rahul2july/lendingclubcasestudy/README.md

 ## General Information
 - Provide general information about your project here.
-- What is the background of your project?
-- What is the business probem that your project is trying to solve?
-- What is the dataset that is being used?
+- Lending club wants to understand the driving factors (or driver variables) behind loan default, i.e. the variables which are strong indicators of default.
+It can utilise this knowledge for its portfolio and risk assessment.
+- We are using Loan data given by Lending Club.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions
-- Conclusion 1 from the analysis
-- Conclusion 2 from the analysis
-- Conclusion 3 from the analysis
-- Conclusion 4 from the analysis
+- We found Negatively correlated features with Loan status as Defaulters home_ownership, annual_inc and verification_status
+- We found Postively correlated features with Loan status as Defaulters term, int_rate, grade
+- In detail conclusion can be found in the pdf.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Technologies Used
+- python 3.9
-- pandas - version 1.0
+- pandas - version 1.3.4
-- numpy - version 2.0
+- numpy - version 1.20.3
+- matplotlib - version 3.4.3
-- library - version 3.0
+- seaborn - version 0.11.2

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->